jdevfullstack-tutorials/w3css-intro/README.md

 you are already set and start your project right away.

 ## Start Learning At W3Schools
-It's best to learn W3.CSS at W3Schools, because they created it!
+It's best to learn W3.CSS at W3Schools, because it's theirs!
 Enjoy!

 <https://www.w3schools.com/w3css/>